Dolores Gray

-Dolores Gray (born Sylvia Dolores Finkelstein; June 7, 1924 – June 26, 2002) was an American actress and singer.
+Dolores Gray (June 7, 1924 – June 26, 2002) was an American actress and singer.
 She was nominated for the Tony Award for Best Lead Actress in a Musical twice, winning once.

 Early life

-She was born as Sylvia Dolores Finkelstein (but known by Sylvia Dolores Vernon growing up) to Barbara Marguerite Gray (born Marguerite Gray) and Harry Vernon Finkelstein.
 Both her mother and father were vaudeville actors, which is how they met.
 Gray's parents divorced when she was a young child.
-She had an older brother, Richard Gray (born Richard Vernon), who also had a career in Hollywood.
+She had an older brother, Richard Gray who also had a career in Hollywood.
 While attending Polytechnic High School she was in the Girls' Glee Club.
 She was discovered by Rudy Vallee, who gave her a guest spot on his nationwide radio show.

 Career

+Her career commenced as a cabaret artist in restaurants and supper clubs in California and in Reno, Nevada.
+In Los Angeles in 1941 she appeared at the Pirate’s Den and Hollywood Playhouse.
+Later that year San Francisco engagements included one at Stairway to the Stars.
+Gray returned to Los Angeles in early April 1942; she headlined at Slapsy Maxie's late that year.
+In Los Angeles, on 1 April 1943, she was the victim of a drive-by sidewalk shooting, fracturing her left humerus.
+That July, she sang at the city's Biltmore Bowl.